vedang/el-spice/README.md

 # Additional flavour to your Emacs Lisp programming.

-`el-spice` provides additional configuration to make programming in Emacs Lisp more enjoyable.
+`el-spice` is a minor mode that provides additional configuration to make programming in Emacs Lisp more enjoyable.

- * turns on `eldoc` for all emacs lisp files
+ * turns on `eldoc`
  * adds functions to provide contextual help.
 Just type `C-c h` (Richard Riley)
- * adds helper functions for debugging and reading code (Helmut Eller)
+ * adds helper functions for debugging and reading emacs-lisp code (Helmut Eller)

    `C-c d`   - Disassemble elisp
    `C-c m`   - Macroexpand elisp